 I am regularly invited to talk at dive club meetings.
 Some of the clubs where I have presented videos, slides and even a talk on how to map dive sites include Terrigal Underwater Group, Underwater Research Group of NSW, Sydney University Underwater Club, the University of NSW Underwater Club, Penrith Dive Club, DOUTS, Hawkesbury Dive Club, Dive Quest Mullaway, South Pacific Divers' Club, Ryde Underwater Club and of course my own club, St George Scuba Club.
 I have been the guest speaker a number of times at some of these clubs.

 At the 60th Anniversary of the sinking of the SS President Coolidge in 2002 in Vanuatu I was asked to give a talk about the ship, its history and its voyages.
-I have also been guest speaker at other organisations, including a number of times for various branches of the National Parks Association of NSW.
+I have also been guest speaker numerous times at other organisations, including a number of times for various branches of the National Parks Association of NSW.
 I also gave two presentations on the German World War I wrecks of Scapa Flow at the 2014 Australian International Dive Expo.

 In 2014 and 2015 I gave a number of talks to groups of seniors at their weekly meetings.